1. Introduction

 - Booking: No need to book in advance, just show your accessibility wristband.

-- Stops: Key stops include The Meadow Accessible Campsite, West Gate, Downtown, Skylark, Orchid, and Hilltop (final 2026 route TBC).
+- Stops: Key stops include The Meadow Accessible Campsite, West Gate, Downtown, Skylark, and Hilltop (final 2026 route TBC).

 - Frequency: We aim for around one bus per hour, though journey times and frequency may vary depending on weather and crowd movement.
 Please allow extra time for travel between key areas, especially during peak hours.